 What we don’t: Pricey and no chest pocket.

 For the top all-around fleece on the market, we give the nod to the sleek Covert Cardigan from Arc’teryx.
-This full-zip jacket is comfortable, well-built, and super versatile.
+This full-zip jacket is comfortable, well built, and super versatile, and with the most recent update it’s now made with 100% recycled polyester.
 Modern styling and a wool-like appearance make the Covert ideal for casual days around town, but it can easily pull double duty for cool weather hiking or as a midlayer for resort skiing in mild temperatures.
 And while many fleeces are prone to piling, the Covert features a durable face fabric that maintains a premium feel even after dozens of washings.
 It’s true that the Covert Cardigan isn’t nearly as stretchy as more technical fleeces like the Patagonia R1 TechFace below, but it has a nice hip-length cut and still moves reasonably well on the go.

 See the Men's Arc'teryx Covert Cardigan See the Women's Arc'teryx Covert Cardigan

 What we don’t: No features: this is fleece and nothing more.

 It’s hard to move very far down this list without including the Synchilla Snap-T. This pullover is pretty much synonymous with the word “fleece,” and despite its simple appearance, can be a pretty versatile piece of gear.
 The Synchilla is easy to throw on before heading out for a walk or bike ride, and perfect for wearing out on the town after a day of skiing.
 It’s definitely not performance-oriented in any way, but the masses have had no problem embracing its casual slant.